chasingbob/deep-learning-resources/README.md

 # deep-learning-resources
-Collection of resources I found useful finding my way around the world of Deep Learning.
+a Collection of resources I have found useful on my journey finding my way through the world of Deep Learning.

 ##Courses
 [Stanford CS231n Convolutional Neural Networkds for Visual